 Freeriding, which refers to skiing off-piste away from a resort, can be quite a bit of fun.
-Though a bit more risky than other styles, the lack of regulations provides a lot of freedom similar disciplines don’t have.
+Though a bit riskier than other styles, the lack of regulations provides a lot of freedom that similar disciplines don’t have.
 That is why so many choose to freeride around the world.

 Most skiing done at a resort on groomed runs or within clearly defined areas is known as on-piste, while unmarked areas out in nature are known as off-piste.

 Piste is a French word that means a groomed trail or slope.
 On-piste runs tend to be clearly marked and have a set path.
 Anytime you find yourself going down an ungroomed trail or blank mountainside, you’re going off-piste.